-- A Phase 3 clinical trial using our Allovectin-7® immunotherapeutic in patients with metastatic melanoma which is being funded by AnGes MG, Inc., or AnGes, through cash payments and equity investments, under a research and development agreement; - A Phase 2 clinical trial using our cytomegalovirus, or CMV, DNA vaccine in hematopoietic cell transplant patients; and - A Phase 1 clinical trial using our pandemic influenza DNA vaccine formulated with our proprietary Vaxfectiff adjuvant.
+- A Phase 3 clinical trial using our Allovectin-7[®] immunotherapeutic in patients with metastatic melanoma which is being funded, up to certain limits, by AnGes MG, Inc., or AnGes, through cash payments and equity investments, under a research and development agreement; - · A Phase 2 clinical trial using our cytomegalovirus, or CMV, DNA vaccine in hematopoietic cell transplant patients; and - A Phase 1 clinical trial, for which we recently completed enrollment and announced preliminary data, using our H5N1 pandemic influenza DNA vaccine formulated with our proprietary Vaxfectin[®] adjuvant.

-We have leveraged our patented technologies through licensing and collaboration arrangements, such as our licensing arrangements with Merck & Co., Inc., or Merck, the sanofi-aventis Group, or sanofi-aventis, Aqua Health Ltd. of Canada, or Aqua Health, an affiliate of Novartis Animal Health, Merial Limited, a joint venture of Merck and sanofi-aventis and AnGes, among other biopharmaceutical companies.
+We have leveraged our patented technologies through licensing and collaboration arrangements, such as our licensing arrangements with Merck & Co., Inc., or Merck, the sanofi-aventis Group, or sanofi-aventis, AnGes, Aqua Health Ltd. of Canada, or Aqua Health, an affiliate of Novartis Animal Health, and Merial Limited, or Merial, a joint venture of Merck and sanofi-aventis, among other biopharmaceutical companies.
 These partnerships have resulted in the following two approvals in veterinary applications:

 - In 2005, the first product for one of our licensees utilizing our patented DNA delivery technology received approval for use in animals.
-Our licensee, Aqua Health, received approval from the Canadian Food Inspection Agency to sell a DNA vaccine to protect farm-raised salmon against an infectious disease. - In 2007, our licensee, Merial Limited, received notification of conditional approval from the U.S. Department of Agriculture to market a therapeutic DNA vaccine designed to treat melanoma, a serious form of cancer, in dogs.
-Merial's vaccine is the first ever approved vaccine for therapeutic use.
+Our licensee Aqua Health received approval from the Canadian Food Inspection Agency to sell a DNA vaccine to protect farm-raised salmon against an infectious disease. - In 2007, our licensee Merial received notification of conditional approval from the U.S. Department of Agriculture to market a therapeutic DNA vaccine designed to treat melanoma, a serious form of cancer, in dogs.
+Merial's vaccine is the first vaccine ever approved for therapeutic use.

 We believe these approvals are important steps in the validation of our DNA delivery technology.
-Furthermore, our partner, AnGes, reported submission in March 2008 of a New Drug Application, or NDA, to the Japanese Ministry of Health, Labor and Welfare for its DNA-based delivery product encoding the hepatocyte growth factor, or HGF, for indications related to peripheral arterial disease, or PAD.
-If approved, this would represent the first approval of a product based on our DNA delivery technology for use in humans.
+Furthermore, our partner, AnGes, reported submission in March 2008 of a New Drug Application, or NDA, to the Japanese Ministry of Health, Labor and Welfare for CollategeneTM, its DNA-based therapeutic product encoding the hepatocyte growth factor, or HGF, for indications related to peripheral arterial disease, or PAD and Buerger's disease.
+If approved, CollategeneTM would represent the first approval of a product based on our DNA delivery technology for use in humans.

 In addition, we have licensed complementary technologies from leading research institutions and pharmaceutical companies, as well as the National Institutes of Health, or NIH, and the U.S. Centers for Disease Control and Prevention, or CDC.
 We also have granted non-exclusive, academic licenses to our DNA delivery technology patent estate to ten leading research institutions including Stanford, Harvard, Yale and the Massachusetts Institute of Technology.
 The non-exclusive academic licenses allow university researchers to use our technology free of charge for educational and internal, non-commercial research purposes.
-In exchange, we have the option to exclusively license from the universities potential commercial applications stemming from their use of the technology on terms to be negotiated.
+In exchange, we have the option to exclusively license from the universities potential commercial use of our technology on terms to be negotiated.